ParthenosWP4/SSK/README.rst

-Development of the Standarization Survival Kit (SSK)
+Development of the Standardization Survival Kit (SSK)
 ====================================================
 ..
 In included files, internal links
 .. have to give the path from the